recallrai/sdk-python/README.md

 - **MergeConflictError**: Base class for merge conflict-related exceptions.
 - **MergeConflictNotFoundError**: Raised when attempting to access a merge conflict that doesn't exist.
 - **MergeConflictAlreadyResolvedError**: Occurs when trying to resolve a merge conflict that has already been processed.
+- **MergeConflictInvalidQuestionsError**: Raised when the provided questions don't match the original clarifying questions.
+- **MergeConflictMissingAnswersError**: Occurs when not all required clarifying questions have been answered.
+- **MergeConflictInvalidAnswerError**: Raised when an answer is not one of the valid options for a question.

 ### Input Validation Errors